d3b-center/d3b-cli-igor/README.md

 generate
 --------

-Igor will generate a standard template with replacing following variables:
+Igor will generate a standard template and will replace variables.

 ***Usage***